Applied-Scientific-Research/Omega2D/README.md

 ![screenshot](media/Screenshot_v5b.png?raw=true "Flow over a circular cylinder")

-Pictured above is a simulation of viscous flow over a circle at Reynolds number 250 after 76 steps.
+Pictured above is a simulation of viscous flow over a circular cylinder at Reynolds number 250 after 76 steps.
 The blue and red fields represent negative and positive vorticity (rotation).
-This is created by flow interacting with the solid bondary.
-Because this flow solver uses vortex methods, we only require computational elements (vortex particles) where there is vorticity.
+Vorticity is created when flow moves over a solid boundary, but must stick to the boundary surface.
+Because this flow solver uses vortex methods, we only require computational elements (vortex particles) where there is vorticity - nowhere else.

 ### Run a batch job